All Episodes

 It's the first thing that came to my mind.

-The Senator's office she's going to work in uh is a non-threatening environment.
+The senator's office she's going to work in is a non-threatening environment.

-This I know because I know the um I know the uh I know the Senator.
+This I know because I know the senator.

-Christmas tree is going back up at the CTAC Airport.
+Christmas trees going back up at the SeaTac airport.

 Holiday trees that went away in the middle of the night are back.

-Uh the Port of Seattle staff began putting up the trees last night that they had been uh taken down on Friday night after a local rabbi questioned and requested that a Hanukkah menorah also be displayed.
+The Port of Seattle staff began putting up the trees last night that they had been taken down on Friday night after a local rabbi questioned and requested that a Hanukkah menorah also be displayed.

-Uh Port of Seattle Commission President Pat Davis said, yes, there's been an unfortunate situation for all of us in Seattle.
+Port of Seattle Commission President Pat Davis said, yes, it's been an unfortunate situation for all of us in Seattle.

 The rabbi never asked us to remove the trees.